Crown Iris current position

-Launched in 1992, MS Crown Iris cruise ship is currently owned by Mano Maritime Israel - shipping company, subsidiary of Mano Holdings Group (owned by Moshe Mano) and owner of box ships (container carriers).
-Liner's only fleet mate is Golden Iris.
+The 1992-built MS Crown Iris cruise ship is currently owned by Mano Maritime Israel - shipping company, subsidiary of Mano Holdings Group (owned by Moshe Mano) and owner of box ships (container carriers).
+Liner's only fleetmate is Golden Iris.

 History - construction and ownership

-Ship's previous owner (Louis Group Plc) leased it to Celestyal Cruises (Louis Group's subsidiary company).
+The previous shipowner (Louis Group Plc) leased the vessel to Celestyal Cruises (Louis Group's subsidiary company).
 The liner was built as "MS Royal Majesty" and in 2012-2017 was operated under long-term by the UK company Marella Cruises (formerly "Thomson Cruises").

 In 2017, Thomson UK ended the charter with Louis Group.
 The vessel left Thomson's fleet in November 2017 and joined Celestyal Cruises fleet (starting operations in March 2018).
 It was renamed to "Celestyal Majesty" and deployed in Western Mediterranean to operate on roundtrips leaving from Greece and Turkey.

 In July 2018, Louis Group announced that the Malta-flagged liner was sold to Mano Cruises (Israel).
 The vessel (renamed "Princess Iris") was laid up in Piraeus-Athens, waiting for drydock refurbishment before entering service for Mano (now Panama-flagged).
 Following the drydock, it was renamed "Crown Iris" and started operations on May 25, 2019.
 The refurb resulted in upgraded staterooms and 5 new restaurants.